Moshe Ziffer

 Moshe Ziffer (משה ציפר; 24 April 1902 - 9 April 1989) was an Israeli artist and sculptor.

 Biography

 Moshe Ziffer was born in 1902 in Przemyśl, Austria-Hungary.
 He immigrated to Mandate Palestine in 1919.
+He arrived on the Ruslan along with other figures of Israeli culture including the painter Yitzhak Frenkel, the historian Joseph Klausner and the architect Yehuda Megidovitch.
 In 1924–33, he studied sculpture in Vienna, Berlin and Paris.
 Stone sculptures by Ziffer are on display at the campuses of Tel Aviv University and the Hebrew University of Jerusalem.
 Ziffer bequeathed his sculpture garden in Safed to the Safed Municipality.
 He left his home in Tel Aviv and many of his sculptures to Tel Aviv University.